alextaujenis/RBD_WaterSensor/README.md

 **Warning(s):**

-* Consumer electronics will alter with the readings if they are high-powered or too close to the sensor
+* Consumer electronics will alter the readings if they are too close to the sensor or very high-powered
 * The sensor will be less accurate when you are near it, so stay away during calibration
 * You should calibrate this sensor when the container is sitting exactly where it will be used
 * Moving the sensor after calibration may throw off the readings because of differences in ambient electrical energy